N044/attendance/README.md

-# 📍 Student Affairs Office Management System - Geolocation-Based Attendance
+# 📍 Monitoring Management System - Geolocation-Based Attendance

 ## 🚀 Overview
 This project is a **Geolocation-Based Attendance System** designed for **Student Affairs management**, ensuring **secure and accurate** check-ins.
 It incorporates **TOTP verification** to prevent account sharing and enhance system integrity.